IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

     ===========================  ==========
     Term                         Definition
     ===========================  ==========
     external tool manifest       A **JSON file** the defines the URL constructed by a Dataverse installation when users click explore or configure tool options.
 External tool makers are asked to host this JSON file on a website (no app store yet, sorry) and explain how to use install and use the tool.
-Examples include :download:`fabulousFileTool.json <../_static/installation/files/root/external-tools/fabulousFileTool.json>` and :download:`dynamicDatasetTool.json <../_static/installation/files/root/external-tools/dynamicDatasetTool.json>` as well as the real world examples above such as Data Explorer.
+Examples include ``fabulousFileTool.json`` located at ``/_static/installation/files/root/external-tools/fabulousFileTool.json`` and ``dynamicDatasetTool.json`` located at ``/_static/installation/files/root/external-tools/dynamicDatasetTool.json`` as well as the real world examples above such as Data Explorer.

     displayName                  The **name** of the tool in the Dataverse installation web interface.
 For example, "Data Explorer".